MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/include-webservices-pbi-performance-patterns.md

 The following example illustrates how filters are pushed from Power BI to the [!INCLUDE[prod_short](prod_short.md)] connector.

-It is common practice to have a query that refreshes the current date time at every refresh in your Power BI dataset:
+It is common practice to have a query that refreshes the current date and time at every refresh in your Power BI dataset:

 ```powerquery-m
 // LastRefreshDate query